oVirt/ovirt-site/source/develop/release-management/features/virt/bochs-display.md

 ## Summary

-This feature adds new display type `bochs-display` and enables it for UEFI VMs.
+This feature adds a new display type `bochs-display` and enables it for UEFI VMs.

 ## Owner